Outline and Preparation#

 }

 The compiler can see that the loop body and the rest of the main() function does not touch (or write/update) _exit .
-Therefore, it is allowed to convert the loop to a while (true) loop.
+Therefore, it is allowed to convert the loop to a while (1) loop.
 Even if the _exit variable is set to 1 by a signal handler for SIGINT, the compiler has no way to know that.

-In this example, if the _exit variable is declared volatile, the compiler will generate assembly code that will load the most up-to-date value of the variable _exit from memory every time.
+However, if the _exit variable is declared volatile, the compiler will generate assembly code that will load the most up-to-date value of the variable _exit from memory every time.
 Thus, the volatile qualifier tells the compiler that the specific variable it qualifies can be modified elsewhere.

 Note that the combination of your specific compiler and operating system may lead to different behaviour.
 Write a couple signal handlers as part of the lab exercises and let us know if you observe anything strange!